thiagobien/ACL/workshop/06_Monitoring_as_a_Service/03_Tagging_of_Services/README.md

 1. Click on **Preview** to validate rule works.
 1. Click on **Save** for the rule and then **Done**.

-Here is the screenshot that shows that rule definition.
+Here is a screenshot showing that rule definition.
 ![tagging-rule](../assets/tagging_rule.png)

 ## Step 2: Search for Services by Tag